McMurphy’s Café is closed until further notice

 The agency will continue to serve 49 hot, nutritious meals a week at Biddle Housing Opportunities Center (21 meals), Shamrock Club (7 lunches) and Rosati Group Home (21 meals).
 Analysis of the McMurphy’s employment training program, including program staff visits to other similar operations around the country, is expected to take 12 to 18 months.

-“Housing First is an evidence-based practice that ends chronic homelessness,” said CEO Laurie Phillips.
+“Housing First is an evidence-based practice that ends chronic homelessness,” said former CEO Laurie Phillips.
 “We are restructuring the agency and our programs to fit this methodology and remove all barriers to housing as the client’s first step.
 Job and skills training, along with employment placement, are necessary support services in this model.
 We will restructure the McMurphy’s employment training program to align with the Housing First practice.”

-St. Patrick Center’s mission remains the same – ending chronic homelessness in the St. Louis region.
-“Housing is the solution to homelessness, and we’re working ‘smarter’ to assess and prioritize people experiencing homelessness, and immediately provide them with the housing and support services they need,” said Karen Leverenz, President of the Board of Directors.
+St. Patrick Center’s mission remains the same – solving chronic homelessness in the St. Louis region.
+“Housing is the solution to homelessness, and we’re working ‘smarter’ to assess and prioritize people experiencing homelessness, and immediately provide them with the housing and support services they need,” said Karen Leverenz, former President of the Board of Directors.
 St. Patrick Center, along with partners Peter & Paul Community Services, the U.S. Department of Housing and Urban Development (HUD) and the St. Louis City Continuum of Care, has been providing housing coordination services through Biddle Housing Opportunities Center, a comprehensive pathway to housing options and support services for people who are homeless or at risk, since August 2016.